ellerenad/ellerenad.github.io/_posts/2020-04-24-roboarmcontroller-intro.md

 - [Demo of the project][roboarmcontroller_demo]

-## Afterword: how this project started
+## Afterword: How This Project Started

 Some time ago, after having done the MOOC ["Machine Learning for Musicians and Artists"][kadenze_moc] at kadenze, I was eager to apply my knowledge, so I started to look for a project to get the hands dirty with.
 It was not an easy task, as a parent I don't have a lot of time for a side project, maybe just